- Incoming Students

 THIRD YEAR PROGRAM

 At the start of the Third year, students should have a total of 30 course credits.
-They take the Candidacy Exam in the first few weeks of the third year and, if successful, proceed to focus on Independent Research (for research credits) for the remainder of the program.
+They take the Candidacy or Qualifying Exam if successful, proceed to focus on Independent Research (for research credits) for the remainder of the program.
 The thesis proposal also takes place in year three.